UPinar/GitCommands/README.md

 	RUN git commit --amend --no-edit
 	these 2 commands will (add) unstaged.py and add the file to last commit without editing the message of that commit

+`git stash save st_1`

+	if we want to remove the change but also save it for later use we can use stash command and give it a name

+`git stash list`

+	this command will list all of the stashed changes stash@{0}: On main: st_2
+	stash@{1}: On main: st_1

+`git stash apply 0`

+	this command will apply the first[index = 0] stash to our files but this command will not remove that changes[0] from stash list

+`git stash pop 0`
+`git stash pop stash@{1}`

+	this command will apply the changes in the stash list with its index or its name and also remove that changes from stash list.

+`git stash clear`

+	this command will clear all stash list